Chicago–Kansas City Expressway: Current route

 Efforts to construct a direct route from Chicago to Kansas City have been in the planning stages since its exclusion from the Interstate Highway System in the 1950s.
 These efforts have been led by the Tri-State Development Summit, an economic development group for western Illinois, southeastern Iowa, and northern Missouri.
 The proposed highway took different forms over time: a 1989 study found that a full, limited-access tollway running from Kansas Turnpike at Kansas City to the Indiana Toll Road at Gary or Tri-State Tollway near the Joliet area would cost $2–$2.5 billion, if funded entirely by private investors.

 In a joint resolution between the Illinois House and Senate in late May 2010, an expressway project connecting Chicago-to-Kansas City was named Illinois Route 110 (IL 110).
 The path, 532 mi in total, follows parts of the existing IL 336, I-88, I-172, I-72, I-74, US 136, US 67 and connect the cities of Quincy, Macomb, Galesburg, a number of communities of the Chicago metropolitan area, including Chicago itself on I-290.

 In 2010, signs were posted with the "CKC" banner above the IL 110 sign.
 The Illinois Department of Transportation erected 470 IL 110 (CKC) signs at a cost of $94,000.

+Future

+Plans exist to extend I-72 westward from its current terminus in Hannibal to St. Joseph, Missouri along the existing US 36, but the proposal was shelved for years despite most of the route being a part of the Chicago–Kansas City Expressway.
+In May 2023, Missouri lawmakers approved a $2.5 million study on the conversion of US 36 into I-72, but in July 2023, the bill was vetoed by Governor Mike Parson, who said that it was not the right time to run the study.
+The extension of I-72 is seen as a way to relieve the pressure off of I-70 as well as reduce truck traffic in St. Louis.
+The CKC routing would remain unchanged.